QasimK/my-setup/sublime.md

 **General**

+- EditorConfig - See console for currently active config
+- SideBarEnhancements
+- SublimeLinter - Used for other linters
+- Git
 - BracketHighlighter
-- SideBarEnhancements
 - LineEndings
-- SublimeLinter
-- Git
-- GitGutter

 **Python**